skokielibrary/spl-content/_content/mandy/services--parents.markdown

 ###TumbleBook Library for Kids

 [TumbleBooks](http://www.tumblebooks.com/library/asp/home_tumblebooks.asp) is an online collection of animated, talking picture books, puzzles, and quizzes.
 Stories are adapted from existing picture books and can be enjoyed in English, Spanish, Chinese, and French.

-As with most library-subscribed databases, the TumbleBook Library is available from Internet computers inside the library and from home for Skokie Public Library cardholders.
+[Add this line?
+As with most library-subscribed databases, the TumbleBook Library is available from Internet computers inside the library and from home for Skokie Public Library cardholders.]

 ###NoveList K-8 Plus